-Although swimming offers many health benefits and is often considered the perfect exercise, it can result in shoulder injuries if you dive in carelessly.
-One of the most common injuries associated with the sport is shoulder tendonitis, also known as Swimmer’s Shoulder.
+Although swimming offers many health benefits and is often considered the perfect low-impact exercise, it can still leave you with pain if you dive in carelessly.
+One of the most common injuries associated with swimming is shoulder tendonitis, also known as swimmer’s shoulder.

-In this article, we’ll give you some helpful tips to fully enjoy the many benefits of swimming, while minimizing the risk of Swimmer’s Shoulder and other shoulder injuries.
+Below are a few tips to help you enjoy the many benefits of swimming, while minimizing the risk of swimmer’s shoulder and other common shoulder injuries.

 What is Swimmer’s Shoulder?

-Swimmer’s Shoulder is often the result of overused shoulder muscles, causing the rotator cuffs to rub against the shoulder blade and become irritated.
-This irritation can cause inflammation, weakness, stiffness, and shoulder pain.
+Swimmer’s shoulder, or shoulder tendonitis, develops when shoulder muscles and the rotator cuff joint are overused.
+After repetitive motion, the overworked joints become irritated, leading to symptoms like inflammation, weakness, stiffness, and shoulder pain.
 This may occur when a swimmer trains too hard without giving the muscles enough time to rest in between activity.
 Improper technique, as well as limited flexibility or shoulder strength, may also increase your risk of developing the condition.

 Never Skip a Warm-Up

 Don’t underestimate the importance of a good warm-up routine.
 Warming up before any workout improves your mobility and flexibility while preparing your body for the strenuous activity.
-If the water is cold, a good warm-up is vital to balancing your body temperature and keeping your muscles from becoming too rigid.
-Fortunately, there are many effective warm-up routines for both in and out of the water.
-We recommend this site for some great swimming-specific warm-up exercises.
+If the water is cold, your muscles may start to feel rigid, reducing range of motion and making movement difficult.
+Muscle stiffness is not only uncomfortable, it can also lead to serious injuries if you’re not careful.
+A good warm-up is the key to balancing your body temperature and keeping your body flexible.

 Evaluate Your Posture and Technique